 For flat or moderate terrain, a gear sled is an excellent way to haul in gear.
 Here’s how to build a simple gear sled without breaking the bank.

-When going on hut trips or backcountry winter camping, a gear sled (also known as pulk) is an excellent way to haul in gear on flat or moderate terrain while on skis or snowshoes.
+When going on hut trips or backcountry winter camping, a gear sled (also known as a pulk) is an excellent way to haul in gear on flat or moderate terrain while on skis or snowshoes.
 Winter gear and clothing are heavier and on hut trips.
 I’ve also been known to pack in a LOT of goodies (food and wine!).

-When I take a significant other on a trip, somehow I always find I am carrying more for some odd reason, too. 🙂 Rather than schlep it all on my back, it is easier to haul it in via sled.
+In the past, when I took a significant other on a trip, somehow I always find I am carrying more for some odd reason, too. 🙂 Rather than schlep it all on my back, it is easier to haul it in via sled.

 You can buy commercially made gear sleds that are very well made but are on the expensive side.

 Unless you plan on doing some serious expeditions (skiing the Antarctic anyone?) a simple gear sled is just fine for most purposes.

 The use of my sled is to simply make life easier for me when I schlep in copious amounts of food and wine! 😀

 Please note that gear sleds have limitations.
 They don’t work well on steep terrain.
 Even on moderate terrain, the gear sled needs to be used with a little caution.
 They tend to be easier to use on snowshoes than skis overall for most.

 Having said that, here are my instructions for making a dirt bagger gear sled.

 This gear sled costs approx $50 to make if you are buying all the material at once.

 However, If you are like most outdoors people, you already have some of the materials on hand (bungee cords, rope, tarp, ‘biners) so the purchase cost may be just the sled and PVC pipe…or perhaps $25.